-The Board provides leadership and strategic guidance to the Company's management and an active, well informed and independent board brings wide range of expertise and experience to the Company's functioning and ensures highest standard of corporate governance in the Company.
+The Board provides leadership and strategic guidance to the Company's management and an active, well informed and independent board brings wide range of expertise and experience to the Company's functioning and ensures highest standard ofcorporate governance in the Company.

-The Company recognizes and embraces the benefit of having a diverse Board and accordingly competent, experienced and eminent personalities from different fields of work have been selected as members of the Board.
-The Board's composition is in accordance with the provisions of Section 149 of the Companies Act, 2013 (hereinafter referred to as 'Act') and Regulation 17 of Listing Regulations and has an optimum mix of Executive and Non-Executive Directors with one-third of the Board of the Company comprising of Independent Directors.As on 31st March, 2023, the Board of Directors of the Company comprised of 7 (Seven) Directors of whom 3 (Three) are Independent Directors (including the Chairman and one Woman Director), 4 (Four) are Executive Directors including the Managing Director and 1 (One) is Non-Executive Director.
+The Company recognizes and embraces the benefit of having a diverse Board and accordingly competent, experienced andeminent personalities from different fields of work have been selected as members of the Board.
+The Board's composition is in accordance with the provisions of Section 149 of the Companies Act, 2013 (hereinafter referred to as 'Act') and Regulation 17 of Listing Regulations and has an optimum mix of Executive and Non-Executive Directors with half of the Board of the Company comprising of Independent Directors.As on 31st March, 2024, the Board of Directors of the Company comprised of 8 (Eight) Directors of whom 4 (Four) are Independent Directors (including the Chairman and one Woman Director) and 4 (Four) are Executive Directors including the Managing Director.

-The composition and category of Directors, their attendance at the Board Meetings and at the last Annual General Meeting (hereinafter referred to as 'AGM') held during the FY 2022-23 and the number of Directorships and Committee Chairmanships/ Memberships held by them in other public limited companies as on 31st March, 2023 are as given below.
+The composition and category of Directors, their attendance at the Board Meetings and at the last Annual General Meeting (hereinafter referred to as 'AGM') held during the FY 2023-24 and the number of Directorships and Committee Chairmanships/Memberships held by them in other public limited companies as on 31st March, 2024 are as given below.
 The gap between two Board meetings did not exceed one hundred and twenty days.